Derbyshire, United Kingdom

 The school’s links with the local community are vitally important.

 We have a thriving PTA which, for a number of years, has given considerable financial support to the school, providing opportunities for teachers and parents to meet socially and organising events to raise money for the school.
 There is a regular pattern of parents’ evenings at which parents and teachers discuss the students’ progress and an annual ‘Review Evening’ when parents can discuss their child’s progress with the Form Tutor and an ‘Awards Evening’ in the summer term.
+Class Charts, an App, was introduced in September 2019 to significantly enhance both our rewards package and communication with parents.

 THE GOVERNING BODY